hoangduytran/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 .. tip::

-   At this stage naming the newly added armature "meta-rig" is a good idea.
+   At this stage naming the newly added armature ``metarig`` is a good idea.
    You can do it at any time (or not at all) but it's suggested to do it before going on so it will always be clear on which armature you have to work when editing the meta-rig structure.